What Is AAC? A Parent-Friendly Introduction

 AAC and Me: A Real-World Approach

-At AAC and Me, we support children and young people to use AAC in a way that is practical, meaningful, and embedded into their daily routines.
-That might mean helping a school set up classroom-based communication tools, supporting a family to develop visual routines at home, or training teams to model language using a device.
+At AAC and Me, we help children use AAC in ways that truly work for them — practical, meaningful, and part of everyday life.
+That might mean setting up classroom communication tools, supporting a family to build visual routines at home, or training teams to model language using a device.

 Why It Matters

-Without AAC, children can be left out of conversations, choices, learning and relationships.
-With AAC, they can say yes, no, stop, I want that, I love you, and so much more.
+With AAC, children can join in conversations, make choices, take part in learning, and build real connections.
+They can say yes, no, stop, I want that, I love you — and anything else they want to share.

 A child uses an AAC device to select the word “blue” from a colour grid, supported by an adult.
 Another AAC device with a cartoon thumbs-up is visible nearby on a wooden table.